PLP-Thanks/se-assignment-5-PLP-Thanks/README.md

 ----To toggle the terminal panel, use the Ctrl+` keyboard shortcut.
 ----To create a new terminal, use the Ctrl+Shift+` keyboard shortcut.

+The advantages of using the integrated terminal compared to an external terminal
 ----The integrated terminal, provides integration with the editor to support features links abd error detection.
 ---- It can run commands such as mkdir (to make a directory) and git.
 ---- It has additional functionality called shell integration which tracks where commands are run with decorations on the left of a command and in the scroll bar.